gsoules/MkDocs/digital-archive/docs/developer/web-host.md

 ---

+## Purchase a domain

+-	Login to the AvantLogic Reclaim Hosting account
+-   In the Client Area, click `Domains > Register a New Domain` in the top menu
+-   Enter the domain name and choose the suffix e.g. `.net`
+-   Click the `Check Availability` button
+-   In the `Congratulations` section that appears, click the `Continue` button
+-   Accept the `Unprotected WHOIS` and click the `Continue` button
+-   Check the `I have read and agree...` check box
+-   Click the `Complete Order` button
+-   Close the `Order Confirmation` page

+---

-## Create a new account
+## Create a new Reclaim account
 Follow these steps to create a new Reclaim Hosting account.
+You would do this, for example, if you wanted to provide a client with their own Reclaim account for hosting their website.
+You might also create a separte account for a Digital Archive instatllation that will not be hosted on the dedicated WHM server.

 -   If you already have an account with Reclaim Hosting and want to add another:
     -	Login to your account